frixaco/worksman/README.md

 Worksman is a Chrome extension that tries to bring Arc-like tab and workspace management to any Chromium browser.

-**Note**: No sessions/profiles support so you have different logins for each workspace, this only solves tab organization side (which is all I personally need).
+**Note**: No sessions/profiles support so you have different logins for each workspace, this only solves tab and workspace management side (which is all I personally need).

 - `cmd+t` - creating a new tab will assign it to the last "used" workspace
 - `cmd+s` - to toggle the overlay that looks like Arc's sidebar, except the layout can be actually customized (e.g. left/right sidebar, popup, ...)